TACC-Cloud/tacc-cloud-docs/docs/resources/papers.rst

 **Papers & Projects**
 =====================

-Users of our services are encouraged to cite Tapis (Agave), Abaco and Chameleon in publications that result from using TACC Clooud resources.
+Users of our services are encouraged to cite Tapis (), Abaco and Chameleon in publications that result from using TACC Clooud resources.
 Please use the following reference(s):

 Abaco
 -----
 Stubbs J., Vaughn M., and Looney J. 2018.
 Rapid Development of Scalable, Distributed Computation with Abaco.
 Proceedings of the 10th International Workshop on Science Gateways(2018).

-Tapis (Agave)
+Tapis (Agave at the time of this paper)
 -----
 Dooley, Rion, Steven R. Brandt, and John Fonner.
-"The Agave Platform: An Open, Science-as-a-Service Platform for Digital Science."
+"The  Platform: An Open, Science-as-a-Service Platform for Digital Science."
 Proceedings of the Practice and Experience on Advanced Research Computing.
 ACM, 2018.

 Chameleon
 ---------